-- 1. This manual is published for the information of all Lakeside Water and Building Services Ltd employees in pursuance of the duty imposed by the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999.
+- This manual is published for the information of all Lakeside Water and Building Services Ltd employees in pursuance of the duty imposed by the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999.
 It is the responsibility of management to know and understand its contents so that they may implement Company policy. - 2.
 The manual details individual responsibilities, safety rules, emergency procedures and monitoring to measure the overall effectiveness of the policy. - 3.
-CQMS carry out serious accident investigation, update all Health and Safety documentation on procedures as necessary and carry out Risk Assessments and Health and Safety Training as required by Lakeside Water and Building Services Ltd. - 4.
 CQMS have been appointed to assist the Company in meeting its statutory obligations under Regulation 7 of the Management of Health and Safety at Work Regulations 1999 to provide guidance and advice on Health and Safety issues, and the following personnel are authorised to contact CQMS at anytime: